willemt/dogebox/protocol/core.rst

     | filelog        | string    |  N/A | Section 1 described bencoded string   |
     +----------------+-----------+----------------------------------------------+

 When receiving this message we process each file dictionary within the bencoded string, and:

     - (FL01) if we don't have a file that has the same path, we add the file to our database and create the file in our local directory

     - (FL02) if we don't have pieces that match the piece range, we add the piece range to our database

     - (FL03) if we don't have pieces that match the piece range, and the piece range conflicts with one of our piece ranges, we re-map our conflicting piece(s) piece ranges and enque the re-mapped file to be sent in the file log subset mentioned below.
 We then add the new piece range to our database

-    - (FL04) if a file's mtime is less than ours, we ignore the file and enqueue the file info from our database to be sent to the peer.
+    - if the file's mtime is less than ours:

+     - (FL04) we ignore the file and enqueue the file info from our database to be sent to the peer.
 After we've processed the whole file log we send a subset of our piece log (see below).

+    - if the file's mtime is higher than ours:

+     - (FL05) if the file has a "is_deleted" flag set to "y", we delete the file and set our "is_deleted" flag to "y"

 **File Log subset**
 This subset consists of files: